brangerbriz/machine-learning-docs/markdown/twitterbot-part-2-model-training-and-iteration.md

 We start off by importing several python modules, most importantly [`hyperopt`](https://hyperopt.github.io/hyperopt/), which is a popular python library for Hyperparameter optimization.
 We follow those imports with several constants definitions, including the number of trials (individual models) we will train as well as the maximum number of epochs to train each of them for.

 The highlight of this snippet is the creation of the `SEARCH_SPACE` object.
 Here we use several `hyperopt` functions to define a range of values for each hyperparameter.
-At runtime, we'll sample from this search space for each trial, dependent on the hyperparameter search algorithm we are using. `SEARCH_ALGORITHM=tpe.suggest` will use the **tree of parzen estimators** (TPE) algorithm, which is a sequential model-based approach.
-TPE builds it's own "meta-model" during search, using the performance of past searches to select each subsequent sample from the hyperparameter search space.
-It attempts to adequately explore the search space quickly, while also sampling configurations near samples that have already perform well.
+At runtime, we'll sample from this search space for each trial, dependent on the hyperparameter search algorithm we are using. `SEARCH_ALGORITHM=tpe.suggest` will use the Tree of Parzen Estimators (TPE) algorithm, which is a sequential model-based approach.
+TPE builds its own "meta-model" during search, using the performance of past searches to select each subsequent sample from the hyperparameter search space.
+It attempts to adequately explore the search space quickly, while also sampling new configurations near samples that have already proven to perform well in previous trials.
 In ML, this tradeoff is called exploration vs exploitation.

 Perhaps surprisingly, random search has also been proven to perform well.
 Random search samples hyperparameters using random distributions<span class="marginal-note" data-info="The type of random distribution can be uniform, normal, multinomial, etc."></span>, without relying on information from past trials.
 While this may seem like a naive approach, it actually performs well in practice.
 It's been proven to work better than manual search given enough trials, in fact, it's estimated that random search has a 95% chance or finding a hyperparameter configuration within 5% of the optimimum in only 60 trials ([source](https://stats.stackexchange.com/questions/160479/practical-hyperparameter-optimization-random-vs-grid-search#209409)).
-Random search can also be run entirely in parallel, even on separate machines that aren't connected over a network, as samples for new trials aren't dependent on past trials.
+Random search can also be run entirely in parallel, even on separate machines that aren't connected over a network, as samples for new trials aren't dependent on past trials like they are with TPE.

-Let's build out our `main()` function next.
+Lets build out our `main()` function next.

 <pre class="code">
     <code class="python" data-wrap="false">